szhorvat/IGraphM/README.md

  - Test if a degree sequence is graphical
  - Alternative algorithms for generating random graphs with given degree sequence
  - Layout algorithms that take weights into account
+ - Layout algorithms can continue from existing vertex coordinates

 ## Installation